Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Implementation

 \subsection{The \toolname Tool}

-We implemented our core static analysis on top of the WALA framework~\cite{wala}, which provides compilation and analysis infrastructure for both Java and Javascript. \toolname's implementation consists of approximately 9,700 lines of Java code.
-We use an Andersen-style pointer analysis and the CHA (Class Hierarchy Analysis) callgraph algorithm provided by WALA.
-We convert user-provided regular expressions to query automata using JSA~\cite{jsa}, which is a general tool for performing string analysis of Java programs. \toolname also leverages the Souffl\'e~\cite{souffle} Datalog solver for checking conformance between the system dependence graph and the OAuth properties as discussed in Section~\ref{sec:check}.
+~ We implemented our core static analysis on top of the WALA framework~\cite{wala}, which provides compilation and analysis infrastructure for both Java and Javascript. \toolname's implementation consists of approximately 9,860 lines of Java code.
+We use an Andersen-style pointer analysis~\cite{andersen1994program} and the CHA (Class Hierarchy Analysis) callgraph algorithm provided by WALA.
+An OAuth-endpoint expressed in regular expression, is converted into its query automata using the JSA library~\cite{jsa}.

+\textbf{From source code to Datalog programs.} Given a service provider program $P$ written in Java or Javascript, \toolname first leverages the WALA framework to generate its corresponding system dependence graph (SDG) from bytecode (for Java) or scripts (for Javascript).
+As shown in Figure~\ref{fig:sdg-query-example}, each node of the SDG corresponds to a statement using WALA's intermediate representation in Static Single Assignment (SSA) form.
+Each statement will be translated into its Datalog fact for allocation, assignment, function call, etc. Second, each edge is translated into it corresponding predicate in Datalog.
+For instance, the control- and data-dependence edges are translated into their corresponding $\mathtt{followBy}$ and $\mathtt{depOn}$ predicates discussed in Section~\ref{sec:check}, respectively.
+Finally, \toolname leverages the Souffl\'e~\cite{souffle} Datalog solver for checking conformance between the SDG and the OAuth properties.

 \textbf{Resolving \textit{Node.js} modules.} For Javascript, the callgraph is constructed directly from the source code (i.e., scripts).
 Therefore, function calls from an included module from \textit{Node.js} framework is not automatically resolved as the required source files are not known to the analysis.
-For example, to implement a HTTP server in \textit{Node.js} framework, developers may call \textit{http.createServer()} from the HTTP module by using \textit{require('http')}.
+For example, to implement a HTTP server in \textit{Node.js} framework, developers may call \textit{http.createServer()} from the HTTP module by using \textit{require(`http')}.
 Therefore, to resolve the call \textit{createServer()}, we first need to identify the required source file to be included in the analysis.
-To resolve this, we use the pointer analysis to first identify the strings that can flow to a \textit{require} call.
+We use the pointer analysis to identify the strings that can flow to a \textit{require} call.
 Then the corresponding file is loaded in the analysis, and the target method is included in the callgraph.